wantan244/exatrkx-ctd2020/README.md

 ### 2. Make config file

-Assuming the artifacts have been trained or downloaded and stored in `/artifact/storage/path/[metric_learning_emb, metric_learning_filter, doublet_gnn, triplet_gnn]`, we alter a config file to point to `/artifact/storage/path`, as well as intermediate data and final seed data in `/data/storage/path/`.
-To differentiate this run, we give it a name.
+Assuming the artifacts have been trained or downloaded and stored in `/data/storage/path/`, we alter a config file to point to `/data/storage/path`, as well as specify the name of the training run as `artifacts_name`.
+We also give this inference run a name that can be different to the training run.
 An example config file `seed_example.yaml` with the inference run name "Seeding_Example" is in [the seed config folder](Seeding/configs).

 ### 3. Run inference